 A significant portion of our consolidated turnover is derived from the sales of our concrete machinery and cranes machinery.
-In 2009, 2010 and 2011, the sales of our concrete machinery accounted for approximately 34.5%, 43.8% and 45.8% of our consolidated turnover, while the sales of our cranes machinery accounted for approximately 40.0%, 34.4% and 33.7% of our consolidated turnover.
+In 2009, 2010, 2011 and the nine months ended September 30, 2012, the sales of our concrete machinery accounted for approximately 34.5%, 43.8%, 45.8% and 54.2% of our consolidated turnover, while the sales of our cranes machinery accounted for approximately 40.0%, 34.4%, 33.7% and 26.4% of our consolidated turnover.
 Our business operations in those two sectors are directly tied to the prevailing levels of construction activities from industrial production, infrastructures projects and real estate investments, all of which are sensitive to government monetary and fiscal policies.
 Many of our customers depend substantially on government funding for infrastructure projects or municipal works, and any decrease or delay in such government funding or a decrease in overall government spending could have an adverse effect on our customers, which in turn may have a material and adverse effect on our business and results of operations.
 For example, our consolidated turnover had significantly increased in 2010 as compared to 2009, which we believe was in part driven by the RMB4 trillion economic stimulus package and other extensive monetary policies announced by the PRC government in response to the global financial crisis and worsening economic environment starting from 2008.
 A substantial portion of the stimulus package was targeted spending on public infrastructure projects and affordable housing real estate projects.
 We cannot assure you that the level of such support from the central government will continue or will not decrease.
 Similarly, increases in interest rates affect overall economic growth, the demand for residential and nonresidential real estate developments, fixed asset investment decisions by our customers and the availability of financing and leasing options to our customers, which may also have a material and adverse effect on our business and results of operations.
 In 2011, the PRC government increased the interest rate and tightened the credit policy.
-While the PRC government may adopt a more flexible credit policy in 2012, we cannot assure you that such policy will be implemented and the interest rate will not further increase in the future.
-A downturn in demand will result in excess inventories, un-utilized manufacturing capacity and reduced prices for new and used equipment.
-Such downturn may be prolonged and may result in significant losses to us during affected periods.
+In 2012, the economic growth in China slowed down and resulted in a downturn in the construction machinery industry for the nine months ended September 30, 2012.
+Such downturn in the construction machinery industry has resulted in a decrease in our growth rate and the utilization rate of our manufacturing capacity as compared with previous years.
+While we have not experienced a decrease in our consolidated turnover and profitability, such downturn in the construction machinery industry may be prolonged and may result in significant losses to us during affected periods.
 If any adverse change occurs, construction activities may be significantly affected, which may decrease the demand for our products and adversely affect our results of operations.